top of page

 The core principles of Pilates include:

-2. Control: Pilates emphasizes controlled and precise movements, rather than rapid or sloppy actions.
+2. CONTROL: Pilates emphasizes controlled and precise movements, rather than rapid or sloppy actions.
 This helps in building strength without bulk and reducing the risk of injury.

-3. Centering: Pilates emphasizes the importance of developing a strong and stable core, often referred to as the "powerhouse."
+3. CENTERING: Pilates emphasizes the importance of developing a strong and stable core, often referred to as the "powerhouse."
 This includes the muscles of the abdomen, lower back, hips, and buttocks.

-4. Precision: Pilates exercises are designed to be performed with precision and attention to detail, emphasizing the quality of movement over quantity.
+4. PRECISION: Pilates exercises are designed to be performed with precision and attention to detail, emphasizing the quality of movement over quantity.

-5. Breath: Proper breathing is integral to Pilates.
+5. BREATH: Proper breathing is integral to Pilates.
 It involves coordinated breathing techniques that help facilitate movement and relaxation.

-6. Flow: Pilates exercises are intended to flow smoothly from one to the next, creating a sense of fluidity and grace in movement.
+6. FLOW: Pilates exercises are intended to flow smoothly from one to the next, creating a sense of fluidity and grace in movement.

 Pilates can be adapted to suit various fitness levels and goals, making it accessible to people of all ages and abilities.